Matin1498/Simple-Enigma/README.md

 ## Features:
 - Encrypts a given message with configurable rotors and reflectors.
-- Customizable rotors and reflectors.
+- Customizable plugboard, rotors and reflectors.
-- Supports rotor rotation after each letter is encrypted.

 ## Planned Improvements:
 - Implement rotor rotation to mimic the Enigma machine's stepping mechanism.